lcn2/rogue5.4/README.md

 * Improved the C source to be able to compile under recent C compilers
 * Fixed several bugs in the rogue code
 * Fixed the code to compile both the `findpw(6)` and `scedit(6)` rouge tools
-* Moved the rogue source down into `src/` sub-directory
-* Created a top level `Makefile` wrapper to manage the `src/configure` options
 * Install using the common `install(1)` utility (instead of using src/install-sh`)
 * Install the `findpw(6)` and `scedit(6)` rouge tools
 * Removed GNU autoconf complexities replacing it with a simple `Makefile`